marsson/salesforce-postgres-sync/README.md

 # Salesforce Postgres Synchronization

-This Python script facilitates synchronization between Salesforce and PostgreSQL databases.
+This Python application facilitates synchronization between Salesforce and PostgreSQL databases.
 It fetches data from Salesforce, saves it into PostgreSQL, and provides functionality to delete records from Salesforce.

 ## Features

-- Fetch data from Salesforce based on specified queries.
+- Fetch data from Salesforce based on specified queries
-- Save fetched data to PostgreSQL tables.
+- Save fetched data to PostgreSQL tables
+- Process data asynchronously using Redis Queue
+- Support for containerized development with Docker
+- Flexible Salesforce authentication options
+- Comprehensive error handling and retry mechanisms
-- Delete records from Salesforce based on record IDs.
+- Delete records from Salesforce based on record IDs (optional)

+## Documentation

+Comprehensive documentation is available in the [docs](docs/) directory:

+- [Feature Documentation](docs/feature_documentation.md) - Detailed information about features and how to use them
+- [API Documentation](docs/api_documentation.md) - Reference for APIs and interfaces
+- [Architecture Documentation](docs/architecture.md) - System overview and design details
+- [Implementation Plan](docs/implementation_plan.md) - Project phases, milestones, and tasks

 ## Prerequisites